aarondupon/inference-simulator/DESIGN.md

 - **TypeScript**: Provides static typing for enhanced code readability and maintainability.
 - **css**: We prioritize using Quasar's helper classes whenever possible, and leverage SCSS when necessary for styling enhancements.

-# Backend
+### Backend

 - **Node.js**: Backend runtime environment for executing JavaScript code.
 - **Express.js**: Web application framework for building robust APIs.
-- this is only added to make a for proof of concept in current MPV. (can not be used for production)
+- This is only added to serve as a proof of concept in the current MVP.
+(It cannot be used for production.)

 ## Design Principles